seantibbitts/book-recommender/README.md

 My original intention was to deploy this to Heroku, but it required too much RAM for the free tier.
 I then attempted to deploy it to AWS Lambda with Zappa, but the app is apparently too large.
 I may end up deploying this to a static AWS instance.

+This use case (an online recommender that can handle new users but not new books) might be better suited to an item-item similarity recommender system.
+I will look into that.